2-Drinfel'd double symmetry of the 4d Kitaev model: Preliminaries

-The topological information encoded in a 2-gauge theory with structure 2-group $G$, are thus captured up to homotopy by a representative 2-bundle $\pi\mathcal{P}$, whose structure 2-group is the skeleton $\pi G$ of $G$.
-Indeed, it is known that flat 2-connections are in one-to-one correspondence with homotopy classes of classifying maps $f: X\rightarrow B(\pi G)$, where $B(\pi G)$ is the classifying space of the skeleton $\pi G=A\rightarrow N$ (via the Postnikov tower construction) \cite{Kapustin:2013uxa,Zhu:2019}.
+The topological information encoded in a 2-gauge theory with structure 2-group $\mathbb{G}$, are thus captured up to homotopy by a representative 2-bundle $\pi\mathcal{P}$, whose structure 2-group is the skeleton $\pi \mathbb{G}$ of $\mathbb{G}$.
+Indeed, it is known that flat 2-connections are in one-to-one correspondence with homotopy classes of classifying maps $f: X\rightarrow B(\pi \mathbb{G})$, where $B(\pi \mathbb{G})$ is the classifying space of the skeleton $\pi \mathbb{G}=M\rightarrow N$ (via the Postnikov tower construction) \cite{Kapustin2017,Zhu:2019}.

-These classifying maps define 2-group homomorphisms $\Pi_2X\rightarrow \pi G$ from the homotopy 2-type $\Pi_2X$ of $X$ to $\pi G$; such maps have been used to construct 3d topological defects \cite{Ang2018}.
-The associated 2-gauge theory has also been proposed to describe higher-symmetry protected topological (SPT) phases of matter in (3+1)D \cite{Kapustin:2013uxa}.
+These classifying maps define 2-group homomorphisms $\Pi_2X\rightarrow \pi \mathbb{G}$ from the homotopy 2-type $\Pi_2X$ of $X$ to $\pi \mathbb{G}$; such maps have been used to construct 3d topological defects \cite{Ang:2018rls}.
+The associated 2-gauge theory has also been proposed to describe higher-symmetry protected topological (SPT) phases of matter in (3+1)D \cite{Kapustin2017}.
 It is typically understood and accepted that the excitations in such 2-gauge theories {should} form a braided monoidal 2-category that characterizes 4-dimensional topological phases.
-In this paper, we make this statement precise and rigorous.
+In this paper, we explicitly demonstrate this for the example of $\bbZ_2$.

-In the following, we shall recall the 2-Drinfel'd double construction of \cite{Chen:2023tjf}, but specialized to {\it skeletal} 2-group algebras $kG$.
-We will also describe some basic monoidal properties of its 2-representation 2-category $\operatorname{2Rep}^\tau(D(G))$, where $\tau$ is the Postnikov class of $G$.
-We shall use this structure in order to construct a (3+1)D topological field theory (TFT) and study its excitations as 2-representations of the 2-Drinfel'd double $D(G)$ of $G$.
+In the following, we shall recall the Drinfel'd double 2-bialgebra construction of \cite{Chen:2023tjf}, but specialized to {\it skeletal} 2-group algebras $k\mathbb{G}$.
+We will also describe some basic monoidal properties of its 2-representation 2-category $\operatorname{2Rep}_\text{wk}(D(\mathbb{G}))$, where $\tau$ is the Postnikov class of $\mathbb{G}$.
+We shall use this structure in order to construct a (3+1)D topological field theory (TFT) and study its excitations as 2-representations of the Drinfel'd double $D(\mathbb{G})$ of $\mathbb{G}$.
 All 2-groups in the following shall be understood as skeletal.